-Structure \mathcal{W} - Bonita is good at set shots, but I am not.
-Structure \mathcal{L} - Bonita is good at set shots; I am not.
-Structure \mathcal{W} - Bill was the manager of the team, and John was the trainer.
-Structure \mathcal{L} - Bill was the manager of the team; John was the trainer.
+Structure W- Bonita is good at set shots, but I am not.

+Structure \boldsymbol{L} - Bonita is good at set shots; I am not.

+Structure W - Bill was the manager of the team, and John was the trainer.

+Structure \boldsymbol{L} - Bill was the manager of the team; John was the trainer.